AP source: DOJ review of Russia probe now a criminal inquiry

 Durham is examining what led the U.S. to open a counterintelligence investigation into the Trump campaign and the roles that various countries played in the U.S. probe.
 He is also investigating whether the surveillance methods and intelligence gathering methods used during the investigation were legal and appropriate.

 Mueller's investigation shadowed Trump's presidency for nearly two years and outraged the president, who cast it as a politically motivated "witch hunt."
-Mueller determined that the Russian government interfered in the 2016 election but did not have sufficient evidence to establish a conspiracy between Trump's campaign and Russia.
-Mueller also outlined 10 possible instances of obstruction of justice on the president's part.
+Mueller determined that the Russian government interfered in the 2016 election, but his investigation didn't find sufficient evidence to establish a criminal conspiracy between Trump's campaign and Russia.
+Mueller also examined 10 possible instances of obstruction of justice and has pointedly said he could not exonerate the president.

 The New York Times first reported that Durham's inquiry had become a criminal investigation.